-Both parties should ensure that the documentation is objective and accurate.
-Joint surveys, in which both the developer and the historic property owner participate or sign off on noted conditions, are most likely to ensure that the resulting data are not in dis pute.
+demolition next to an existing historic structure will involve varying risks to that structure.
+The proximity of the historic site to the project and the scope of the project are two of the most signifi-Both parties should ensure that the cant variables.
+Construction of a high documentation is objective and accurise building with deep foundations is rate.
+Joint surveys, in which both the more likely to affect a neighboring developer and the historic property structure than the rehabilitation of a owner participate or sign off on noted nearby rowhouse.
+However, the conconditions, are most likely to ensure verse may be true if the rowhouse is that the resulting data are not in dis pute.
 When the developer pays for the assessment, it is advisable that an independent professional be hired and that the survey results be accessible.
 Information obtained through documentation can also be used in formulating a protection plan for the historic building.
 By characterizing existing damage and exposing potential weaknesses, the documentation process identifies areas of the structure that may require additional protection as well as appropriate locations for monitoring equipment.
 Features that should receive particular attention during visual inspections would also be highlighted.
 Although a formal building condition survey including analysis, repair proposals and cost estimates is not necessary, the property owner may find that the disruptive period during adjacent work provides an opportune time for a thorough survey program.
 Documentation of existing conditions should take the form of written descriptions, 35mm color photographs and/or a videotape recording.